openstack/grenade/HACKING.rst

 General
 -------

 Grenade is written in POSIX shell script.
-It is specifies BASH and is compatible with Bash 3.
+It specifies BASH and is compatible with Bash 3.

 Grenade's official repository is located on GitHub at https://github.com/nebula/grenade.git.

 Scripts